Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems

 \subsection{Ablation Study}

-To rigorously validate the effectiveness of the proposed architectural components—specifically the geometry-adaptive POD basis and the low-rank banded cross-mode mixing—we conduct a series of ablation studies.
+To rigorously validate the effectiveness of the proposed architectural components, specifically the geometry-adaptive POD basis and the low-rank banded cross-mode mixing, we conduct a series of ablation studies.
 We compare the full \textbf{DEN} model against several variants and baselines.
 The results are summarized in Table \ref{tab:ablation}.

-\paragraph{Impact of Basis Selection} We first evaluate the influence of the spectral basis $\Psi$ on reconstruction accuracy.
+\paragraph{Impact of Basis Selection} We first evaluate the influence of the spectral basis $\Psi$ on the accuracy of the prediction.
 The results demonstrate that the proposed target-derived basis, $\text{POD}(\mathbf{Y})$, significantly outperforms the geometry-driven graph Laplacian basis (DEN-Lap), reducing the MAE from $2.25$ to $1.03$.
 While the Laplacian basis generalizes well to the domain geometry, the POD basis optimally encodes the specific energy spectrum of the Steklov eigenfunctions, confirming the theoretical optimality discussed in Section \ref{sec:basis}.
 We also experimented with a basis derived from the joint input-output snapshot matrix (DEN-XY), which yielded slightly inferior performance compared to using $\text{POD}(\mathbf{Y})$ alone.
 This indicates that incorporating input features (refractive index) into the basis construction likely introduces unnecessary noise to the output space representation, as the primary objective is to span the solution manifold rather than the parameter manifold.
 Furthermore, the standard FNO, which necessitates interpolation onto a uniform grid, exhibits the highest error ($7.49$).
 This sharp contrast underscores the superiority of our mesh-agnostic spectral approach over methods constrained by FFT requirements and interpolation artifacts.